-Canon could soon be setting its sights on making instant cameras, if the latest reports are anything to go by.
+Canon could soon be setting its sights on making the best instant cameras, if the latest reports are anything to go by.
 Ever-reliable Japanese leak site Nokishita (by way of CanonWatch) reports that the company has listed a number of SKUs for instant cameras with built-in printers.
 SKUs, or Stock Keeping Units, are essentially the code numbers that manufacturers and retailers use to identify different items.

 So far, the following potential cameras have been spotted, with the following SKUs: